MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-manage-apps.md

 You can't, however, install a new app from the **Manage App** page.
 Use the **Extension Management** page in the client instead.
 Completing this step will resolve the requirement.
 For more information, see [Installing an Extension](/dynamics365/business-central/ui-extensions#installing-an-extension).

-## What happens when an app update installs?
+## What happens when an app update is installed?

 The new app version is automatically scheduled installation.
 When a time slot opens up, the app will be published, synchronized, and installed in the background.
 This process usually doesn't take long, and users won't be interrupted.